Pepe 807013 192x192 0751 product 251891 1

 Volume: m3 0,11

-Note: aniline tanning is one of the finest leather processing methods, allowing each hide to retain the characteristic features that make it unique and distinguish it from others.
+Note: Aniline tanning is one of the finest leather processing methods, allowing each hide to retain the characteristic features that make it unique and distinguish it from others.
 Any imperfections therefore point to the quality and not to the defects of the product.

 You may be also interested in: